-Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-up Treatment?
+Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-Up Treatment?

 Motivational counseling, such as the work Fray did, may be part of the solution.
 Wheeler and colleagues are currently analyzing data about the counseling program Fray was part of, and she says she hopes that it will provide evidence that tailored therapy will help black women "articulate what their health goals are."

-During her treatment, Fray says she relied on family and friends for childcare and meals.
-She completed surgery, chemotherapy, and radiation treatment this past summer.
+During her treatment, Fray says, she relied on family and friends for child care and meals.
+She completed surgery, chemotherapy and radiation treatment this past summer.
 "I got the whole enchilada," she says.

-Now, her prognosis is good, she adds, but contemplating the next ten years of endocrine therapy can be overwhelming.
+Now, her prognosis is good, she adds, but contemplating the next 10 years of endocrine therapy can be overwhelming.

 "You gotta get your mind right," Fray says.
 "You can't change the scenario or the situation.
 How do I change my mind?"

-For now, Fray is spending time with her family and returning to her career, which now focuses on fighting health disparities in Durham, North Carolina.
+For now, Fray is spending time with her family and returning to her career, which now focuses on fighting health disparities in Durham, N.C.

-"Black women like me have to put on the armor of self care," Fray says.
+"Black women like me have to put on the armor of self-care," Fray says.
 "We have to create it for ourselves and be intentional about it ...
 No one is going to do it for us."